-CHRISTIAN CREDIT UNION LTD. SCHOLARSHIP (CCU)
+CHRISTIAN CREDIT UNION LTD. SCHOLARSHIP

-A \$750 scholarship is available to a returning student who has been a member of the Christian Credit Union as of January 1, of the year of application.
-Preference will be given to a returning student who is enrolled in the Bachelor of Commerce or Bachelor of Politics, History, Economics (PHE) degree programs at The King's University College.
-Selection criteria include career choice, demonstrated Christian commitment and academic standing.
+A \$1,000 scholarship is available to a returning student who has been a member of the Christian Credit Union as of March 31, of the year of application.
+Preference will be given to a returning student who is enrolled in the Bachelor of Commerce or Bachelor of Politics, History, Economics (PHE) degree programs at The King's University.
+Selection criteria include demonstrated Christian commitment, career choice, demonstrated understanding of the Biblical principles of stewardship and academic standing.

-CHRISTIAN LABOUR ASSOCIATION OF CANADA Scholarship (CLAC)
+CHRISTIAN LABOUR ASSOCIATION OF CANADA Scholarship

-A scholarship of \$500 is available to a full-time returning student who is planning a career in business or commerce.
+A scholarship of \$1,000 is available to a full-time returning student who is planning a career in business or commerce.
 Preference will be given to a student working towards a Bachelor of Commerce degree.
 Additional eligibility criteria include good academic standing (min.
 3.30 G.P.A.) and demonstrated Christian commitment.